-Surdex owns ten large- and medium-format digital sensors, including four Leica ADS100 Airborne Digital Sensors, three Leica DMC digital mapping cameras, a Leica RCD30 system, and two OpTech Galaxy LiDAR sensors.
+Surdex owns ten large- and medium-format digital sensors, including four Leica ADS100 Airborne Digital Sensors, three Leica DMC digital mapping cameras, a Leica RCD30 system, and three Optech Galaxy Prime lidar sensors.

 Leica ADS100 Airborne Digital Sensor